inukid/nokia-s40-java-installer/README.md

 # Nokia 6230i (Series 40) Java Game Installer for Linux

-A lightweight guide and workflow for installing Java MIDlets (`.jar`/`.jad`) onto the **Nokia 6230i** (and other Nokia Series 40 2nd Edition devices) using Linux via Bluetooth.
+A lightweight guide and workflow for sideloading Java MIDlets (`.jar` / `.jad`) onto the **Nokia 6230i** (and other Nokia Series 40 2nd Edition devices) using Linux via Bluetooth.

 ---

-## The Problem
+## Background & Issues Solved

-1. **Native Browser Buffer Limit:** The built-in WAP browser stages downloads in a small RAM cache (~100 KB–256 KB), causing `Out of memory` or `Insufficient memory` errors even with 20 MB+ free storage.
+* **Browser Cache Bottleneck:** Attempting to download games over-the-air using the phone's native WAP browser causes a `Not enough phone memory to download file` or `Insufficient memory` error.
+The built-in browser stages incoming files in a tiny internal RAM cache (~100 KB–256 KB) before saving, even if the device has 20 MB+ of free local storage.
-2. **OBEX Push Fallback:** Sending a `.jar` via generic Bluetooth push saves it to the **Gallery**, triggering `File format not supported` because S40 cannot execute raw archives from the file browser.
+* **Bluetooth OBEX Misrouting:** Sending a raw `.jar` via generic desktop Bluetooth Object Push routes the archive into the phone's **Gallery** as generic data.
+Attempting to open it results in `File format not supported` because Series 40 cannot launch executables from the file manager.

-Using **Gammu** bypasses these bottlenecks by pushing the MIDlet directly to the phone's internal Java application manager.
+* **The Solution:** Using **Gammu** on Linux communicates directly with the phone's Java Application Manager, bypassing browser memory limits and properly registering the MIDlet into the **Games** or **Applications** menu.

 ---